College Ave student loan refinancing review

 I got the College Ave Refi loan.
 Now what?

-Until you see your balances paid off in your existing accounts, you’ll want to make any repayments that are due.
-Remember that it can take three to four weeks for the funds from your loan to post.
+Keep paying off your current loan until College Ave has paid it off.
+It can take three to four weeks for the funds from your loan to post.

-You’ll receive an email from College Ave after those funds post, which will let you know when your first payment is due and how to make your payment with Navient.
+You’ll receive an email from College Ave after those funds post, which will let you know when your first payment is due and how to make your payment.
 Consider taking advantage of the discount and convenience that comes with autopay.

 If you have shifting paydays and aren’t sure when you’ll have the money in your account, you might want to opt for a different method of payment.
 You can pay online, by mailing a check or by phone.